Letancio/sql_test_php/README.md

 # sql_test_php
 Algorithm that aims to test a .sql file and report its integrity

-Requirements to work:
+🤖 Requirements to work:

-php 8.0.1
+🧑‍💻 php 8.0.1

 For the test to work, I recommend that you place the file in the same folder as the sql file. and edit the code to the same name as the sql file and in the terminal run --> php test.php, where it will start testing the integrity of the database

-# New Improvement Update:
+# 🛠️ Open and run the project

-connect to a database on your machine and follow the unit test, whether it will behave the way the sql instruction demands within the .sql extension file
+**To start the algorithm, we recommend that you configure it with a standard mysql/phpmyadmin database of note php_test, and do your mysql integrity tests within that database for testing**